dojot/docs/source/components-and-apis.rst

      - `API - x509-identity-mgmt`_
      - Yes

-**NOTE: Some of the endpoints from component aren't exposed, but are used internally.**
+**NOTE: Some of the components' endpoints aren't exposed, but are used internally.**

 In addition, the API gateway reroutes the endpoints with their ports from component, so that they